 The pending B1/B2 Change of status application will be automatically abandoned by USCIS once you leave the US.
 This means that it will be denied ultimately.

-There is no need to worry as your time from your date of receipt to the date of your exit will be considered ‘period of authorized stay’ as per US immigration law.
+There is no need to worry as your time from your date of receipt to the date of your exit will be considered a ‘period of authorized stay’ as per US immigration law.

 The denial of B1/B2 will not affect your entry to the US on an H1B visa once you have got the visa stamp.